When Your Body Says “F*ck. No.”

 * * *

-The pain started in my right wrist.
+The pain started in my left wrist.
 Then my elbow.
 Burning pain—not ache, not soreness, BURNING.
 Like someone had lit a match under my skin and it wouldn't go out.
+Then my left foot.
+Same fire.
+Then my left shoulder.
+The doctors called it tendonitis.
+I called it my body staging a full rebellion.

 I started having panic attacks again after more than a decade.
 I stopped sleeping.
 Four hours a night if I was lucky.
 My jaw clenched so tight I thought my teeth would crack.

-I knew—the way you know when a relationship is over—that my body was done pretending this job was okay.
+I knew—the way you know when a relationship is over—that my body was done pretending this was okay.

 * * *

+So I made a choice.
 I threw myself out of the nest.

 I went on disability for two years.
 And I rebuilt my entire life—one system, one value, one breath at a time.
+It was a full court press on my body and my mindset:

 Physical therapy for the burning in my wrists, elbow, foot, and shoulder.